franacc12312/Aztec-Horizon/README.md

 - 👉 Pick an idea above and explore its PRD.
 - 🧱 Fork the [Aztec Starter](https://github.com/AztecProtocol/aztec-starter).
 - 💬 Join the [Aztec Discord](https://discord.gg/aztec).
-- 💰 Apply for a grant to take your idea live.

 ---